 I know there is some contention about whether there is such a thing as monthly quotas for traffic tickets, but I will mention that it just happened to be March 31 this past Wednesday, when I took an ill-fated turn down a side street near school, erroneously thinking there was a chance the universe might grant me a free parking space.

 The car ahead of me at the stop sign was tucked over to the right hand side, but wasn’t moving.
 Was he waiting to run right?
-Or maybe he was about to try to park.
-I moved around him, and pulled to a stop.
+Or maybe he was about to try to park?
+I waited a couple of minutes and when nothing happened, I moved around him, and pulled to a stop.
 With a clearer view of the intersection.
 I saw maybe he was just waiting to turn, but something was happening in the road.
-Too late to back behind him now, I crossed the intersection.
+Rather than try to reverse back behind him, I crossed the intersection.
 And then I heard the sirens.

 “Are you in the habit of driving on the wrong side of the street?”
 Asked my friendly neighborhood policeman.